 How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

-- 100+ profession-specific skill examples you can copy today
+- 100+ copy-ready skill examples by profession

 Why Your Skills Section Is the Most Important Part of Your Resume in 2026